 Given its year-round temperate — and at times balmy — temperatures, Houstonians don't often get a chance to experience ice skating outside.
 But in the weeks leading up to Christmas, Discovery Green park downtown sets up an outdoor rink you can visit even if it's 70 degrees outside.
 Themed nights make it fun to go back several times throughout the season, and yes, Santa drops by as well.
 While visiting the park is free, ice skating there isn't.
 Be prepared to drop a few bucks for both parking and skate rentals in addition to entrance to the rink.

 Head on over to the Houston Heights, one of the city's nicer neighborhoods, and take in their Lights in the Heights event, located in the Woodland Heights area.
 One of the most popular winter activities for families in Houston, Lights in the Heights features live music, food, and awesome light shows.
 The event takes place the second Saturday in December, but the lights are often left up for the whole holiday season.
 Walk or drive through block after block of beautifully lit and decorated homes, while listening to Christmas music and sipping hot cocoa as you enjoy the sights.

-This event is actually a triple treat because (a) kids like fish, and there are a ton here, (b) kids like Santa, and he's here too, and (c) Santa actually makes a guest appearance inside the tank.
+This event is actually a triple threat because (a) kids like fish, and there are a ton here, (b) kids like Santa, and he's here too, and (c) Santa actually makes a guest appearance inside the tank.
 And the only thing better than Santa is a Santa that scubas.
 Be sure to make reservations as this one fills up quick.

 On select days in December, hop on a 30-minute trip along Houston's Buffalo Bayou in a pontoon boat decorated to maximize Christmas cheer.
 Take in the gorgeous views of Houston's downtown, all while listening to holiday music.
 Tours take place in the evenings from 5 p.m. to 8 p.m. and leave every 30 minutes.
 Kids under 4 are not allowed, but older kids and parents will love it.